The Guide · Strategic Decisions

 • Measurable pipeline visibility

-The transition between these models often marks a critical stage in agency maturity.
+The move between these models often marks a critical stage in agency maturity.

 Agencies often begin moving beyond founder-led sales when: